CanonicalLtd/maas-docs/en/manage-backup.md

-With a fresh and updated installation of Ubuntu on identical hardware, where MAAS has already been installed (`sudo apt install maas`), stop the following services (Postgresql needs to stay running):
+With a fresh and updated installation of Ubuntu on identical hardware, where MAAS has already been installed (`sudo apt install maas`), stop the following services (PostgreSQL needs to stay running):

 - apache2.service
 - maas-dhcpd.service